liferay/liferay-docs/develop/tutorials/articles/360-osgi-basics-for-liferay-development/03-importing-packages.markdown

 At build time, bnd adds the contract instructions to your module's manifest.
-It adds a requirement for the first version of the API found in your classpath and *removes* version range information from any corresponding `Import-Package` entries--the package version information isn't needed.
+It adds a requirement for the first version of the API found in your classpath and *removes* version range information from `Import-Package` entries for corresponding API packages--the package version information isn't needed.

 Projects that don't use bnd must specify contracts in their module manifest.
 For example, here's how to contract for `JavaPortlet` 3.0 in your